htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 not "count" against the fair-share usage of GPU machines.
 One way to do this would be to have a separate negotiator for the GPU machines vs the non-GPU machines.
-At Wisconsin, we have a separate, small subset of our pool for quick-starting interacttive jobs.
+At Wisconsin, we have a separate, small subset of our pool for quick-starting interactive jobs.
 By allocating a negotiator to only negotiate for these few machines, we can speed up the time to match these machines to interative users who submit with *condor_submit -i*.